dlitvakb/taller_lenguajes/doc/definicion.md

 Ejemplo:
 ```
 1.              if (if false then false else false) then false else (if true then true else true)
+                -> if false then false else false -> false
 2. E-IF ->      if false then false else (if true then true else true)
 3. E-IFFALSE -> if true then true else true
 4. E-IFTRUE ->  true